LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 1A. SpeciesAcummulation.md

 For all anaysis in the work we used a curated checklist of eukaryotic species, available as a supporting data paper: Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.
 The list of species comprises about 2000 organisms with taxonomic classification from where all indicator data is compiled and analyzed.
 This information is found in the supporting dataset 1.

+Methods to calculate the Species accumulation curves (SACs)

+For the generation of the species accumulation curves we retrieved the first year of description in Antarctica for all the species listed.
+The estimate was restricted to a temporal range of data between 1850-2022.
+To do this, we first downloaded all the records available in the Global Biodiversity Information Facility (GBIF) of the list of species (GBIF.org 2023a; GBIF.org 2023b; GBIF.org 2023c).
+We also extracted the information of the Australian Database (ref).
+We then classified each species based on their biogeographic location as:

+A)	‘Endemic’: those species with occurrences records located exclusively between -60º and -90º Latitude or with no coordinates but assigned originally and exclusively to the Antarctic continent.

+B)	‘Cosmopolitan’: those species with occurrences located in the Antarctic region and above -60º of Latitude

+C)	‘UncertainAntarctic’: those species referenced in the Antarctic region whose occurrences records are only located above -60º of Latitude

+D)	‘UncertainGlobally’: species with no information in either GBIF or the Australian list

+Based on the biogeographical information we assigned the first year of Antarctic description as:
+‘Endemic’: year of species description
+‘Cosmopolitan’: eldest year of collection of a record in the Antarctic region

+REFERENCES
+J. Hortal, F. d.
+Bello, J. A. F. Diniz-Filho, T. M. Lewinsohn, J. M. Lobo, R. J. Ladle, Seven Shortfalls that Beset Large-Scale Knowledge of Biodiversity.
+Annual Review of Ecology, Evolution, and Systematics 46, 523-549 (2015)10.1146/annurev-ecolsys-112414-054400).
+H. S. Wauchope, J. D. Shaw, A. Terauds, A snapshot of biodiversity protection in Antarctica.
+Nature Communications 10, 946 (2019); published online Epub2019/02/26 (10.1038/s41467-019-08915-6).
+Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.
+GBIF.org 2023a.
+GBIF.org (24 February 2023) GBIF Occurrence Download https://doi.org/10.15468/dl.r3a2kd
+GBIF.org 2023b.
+GBIF.org (24 February 2023) GBIF Occurrence Download https://doi.org/10.15468/dl.8y2ss9
+GBIF.org 2023c.
+GBIF.org (06 March 2023) GBIF Occurrence Download https://doi.org/10.15468/dl.jm8nze

 REFERENCES

 J. Hortal, F. d.
 Bello, J. A. F. Diniz-Filho, T. M. Lewinsohn, J. M. Lobo, R. J. Ladle, Seven Shortfalls that Beset Large-Scale Knowledge of Biodiversity.
 Annual Review of Ecology, Evolution, and Systematics 46, 523-549 (2015)10.1146/annurev-ecolsys-112414-054400).